Google Nest Doorbell (Wired, 3rd Gen)

 Bottom Line

-Choose it for sharp 2K doorbell video, Google/Nest integration, and Gemini features.
-Skip it if you need local storage, HomeKit support, a battery option, or the best features without a subscription.
+Choose it for sharp 2K video, wide porch coverage, easy Google Home setup, and Gemini features if you accept subscriptions.
+Skip it if you need local storage, HomeKit support, a full security system, or low ongoing costs.

 Best for